 Policy Regarding the Timing of Equity Awards.
 Our equity award grant policy formalizes our process for granting equity-based awards.
 Under our equity award grant policy, we will generally grant equity awards on a regularly scheduled basis.
 If extraordinary circumstances arise such that the Compensation Committee or the Board determines it is advisable to grant an equity award at a time other than as set forth below, the Compensation Committee may consider and approve any such grant.
 Grants of equity awards for new hires or promotions will generally be made twice per quarter.
-Grants approved from the start of the then-current quarter through the date we first publicly release our financial results for the previously completed quarter, shall be effective on the third trading day after we first publicly release our financial results for the previously completed quarter, shall be effective on the fifth trading day after we approve such grants, which we also call a grant date.
+Grants approved from the start of the then-current quarter through the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
+Grants approved after the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
+Grants approved after the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
+Grants approved after the date we first publicly release our financial results for the previously completed quarter, which we call a grant date.
+Grants of equity awards to current quarter, shall be effective on the fifth trading day after we approve such grants, which we also call a grant date.
 Grants of equity awards to current employees (other than in connection with a promotion) will generally be made, if at all, on an annual basis on one of the grant dates specified above.
-It is the intention of the Compensation Committee to consider and approve any such grants either at a meeting of the Compensation Committee, which meeting will be established in advance, with notice to the Compensation Committee in accordance with the Compensation Committee, or by unanimous consent in writing.
+It is the intention of the Compensation Committee to consider and approve any such grants either at a meeting of the Compensation Committee, which meeting will be established in advance, with notice to the Compensation Committee in accordance with the Compensation Committee charter, or by unanimous consent in writing.